 Make a plan for moving forward

-Next, you’ll need to make a plan for how you will improve your communication during your next argument or the next time conflict arises.
+You can create a plan for how you will improve your communication the next time a conflict arises.
 Make sure you’ve fully emotionally digested the conflict so that you can both move forward with love, support, and peace.

-At the end of any conflict discussion, I always recommend expressing gratitude for one another.
-I recommend that each of you express 3 things you’re grateful for about the other person.
-It’s a great way to repair, reconnect, and help one another to feel appreciated.
+To end on a positive note, you can express gratitude for one another.
+Try saying 3 things you’re grateful for about the other person.
+It’s a great way to repair the relationship, reconnect, and make each other feel appreciated.

-How to respond when your partner is trying to repair the relationship after an argument
+How to respond when your partner is trying to fix the relationship after a huge fight?

 It is important for both partners to habitually make repair efforts.
-If one partner doesn’t make repair attempts, you will start to feel the imbalance over time.
+If one partner doesn’t make repair attempts, you may start to feel the imbalance over time.
 Set an example by reaching out and creating a culture of reconciliation over time.

 Serious dating recommendations